 I have been interested for a long time in vintage pictures of African-American families, whether they are related to me or not.
 There’s just something about seeing a picture of someone who we know mostly through the census and vital and the other sources in genealogy.

-You can also use Flickr and Pinterest to find large collections of historical pictures of African-American (I have collections for each decade in Pinterest).
+You can also use Flickr and Pinterest to find large collections of historical pictures of African-Americans (I have collections for each decade in Pinterest).
 But be careful–if you’re anything like me, it’s an easy way to completely lose an entire day (smile).

-Missouri’s website captures my feelings perfectly about these pictures:
+Missouri’s website perfectly captures my feelings about these pictures:

 Like white Americans, black Americans proudly dressed in their best clothes and posed for portraits.
 At the Missouri State Archives, one can find examples of how African Americans saw themselves a generation after slavery – as dignified, proud, hard working, and self-sufficient members of their communities.